Kiron Skinner: Academic career

 Skinner is the Taube Professor of International Relations and Politics at the Pepperdine University School of Public Policy, where she teaches graduate courses in national security and public leadership.
 She previously served at Carnegie Mellon University, where she was the founding director of the Institute for Politics and Strategy (IPS), part of the Dietrich College of Humanities and Social Sciences; university adviser on national security policy; Taube Professor of International Relations and Politics; and director of the International Relations and Politics undergraduate major.
 In addition, Skinner is a Distinguished Fellow at CyLab, a research center in the College of Engineering, and holds courtesy faculty positions at CMU's Heinz College, the Institute for Software Research, an academic department in the School of Computer Science, and in the Department of Social and Decision Sciences.
 She has also taught political science courses at Hamilton College, Harvard University, and the University of California, Los Angeles.
 At Stanford University's Hoover Institution, Skinner is the W. Glenn Campbell Research Fellow and a member of the Shultz-Stephenson Task Force on Energy Policy.

 In 2020, Skinner appointed Richard Grenell to a position at Carnegie Mellon University.
 This appointment was condemned in letters signed by faculty, staff, and students.

-In February 2021, Skinner stepped down as director of Carnegie Mellon's IPS.
+In February 2021, Skinner stepped down as director of Carnegie Mellon's Institute for Politics and Strategy, which she founded.